xialubin/pix2pix_tensorflow/README.md

 # pix2pix_tensorflow
-this is a tensorflow program on pix2pix
+This is a tensorflow program on pix2pix

 I use pix2pix for colorization